All Episodes

 Good move, Mark.

-They're they're playing cards.
+They're playing cards.

-Because Barack Obama and Vladimir Putin agree on many things, like America is the problem.
+They're enjoying vodka and cigars because Barack Obama and Vladimir Putin agree on many things, like America is the problem.

 At least we'd have a president who disagrees with tyrants rather than one who shares their distaste of America.